 Faucaria tigrina (Haw.)
 Schwantes is the correct and accepted scientific name for Tiger Jaws.
 The genus and species were named and described as such by Martin Heinrich Gustav Schwantes in Zeitschrift für Sukkulentenkunde (Berlin) in 1926.
 It was first named and described as Mesembryanthemum tigrinum by Adrian Hardy Haworth in Observations on the Genus Mesembryanthemum, in two parts in 1795.

-Plants of the World Oline lists 8 species in the Faucaria genus (as of 12-9-20 when I am updating this page).
-It is a member of the plant family Aizoaceae with 119 genera.
-Those numbers could change as updates are made.
+Plants of the World Oline lists 8 species in the Faucaria genus (as of 8-5-21 when this page was last updated).
+It is a member of the plant family Aizoaceae with 120 genera.
+Those numbers could change as updates are made by POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.